PavanRangani/docs/docs/prd/tasks/task-count-widget.md

 When any particular count is zero, it will show 0 in widget.
 When all counts are zero, it will show 0 for all three counts.

+Overdue counts show in red colour.

-On click of this widget, it navigates user to the `My tasks` page
+On click of this widget, it navigates user to the `My tasks` page.